NLPxL2Korean/Korean-Lexical-Diversity/README.md

 ### Citation

-If you use this code in your research, please cite the following paper:

-- Sung, H., Cho, S., & Kyle, K. (In press).
-Am empirical evaluation of lexical diversity indices in L2 Korean writing assessment, *Language Assessment Quarterly*.
+If you use this code in your research, please cite the following paper: Sung, H., Cho, S., & Kyle, K. (2024). <a href="https://doi.org/10.1080/15434303.2024.2311728" target="_blank">An empirical evaluation of lexical diversity indices in L2 Korean writing assessment</a>, *Language Assessment Quarterly*, 1-22.

 ### License